-Utility Reimbursement [24 CFR 960.253(c)(4)]
+Utility Reimbursement [24 CFR 982.514(b); 982.514(c)]

-Utility reimbursement occurs when any applicable utility allowance for tenant-paid utilities exceeds the TTP.
-HUD permits the COC to pay the reimbursement to the family or directly to the utility provider.
+When the PHA subsidy for a family exceeds the rent to owner, the family is due a utility reimbursement.
+HUD permits the PHA to pay the reimbursement to the family or directly to the utility provider.

-COC will make utility reimbursements to the family.
+The PHACOC -will make utility reimbursements to the family.

-COC may make all utility reimbursement payments to qualifying families on a monthly basis or may make quarterly payments when the monthly reimbursement amount is \$15.00 or less.
-Reimbursements must be made once per calendar-year quarter, either prospectively or retroactively, and must be prorated if the family leaves the program in advance of its next quarterly reimbursement.
-COC must also adopt hardship policies for families for whom receiving quarterly reimbursement would create a financial hardship.
-COC must issue reimbursements that exceed \$15.00 per month on a monthly basis.
+The PHA may make all utility reimbursement payments to qualifying families on a monthly basis or may make quarterly payments when the monthly reimbursement amount is \$15.00 or less.
+Reimbursements must be made once per calendar-year quarter and must be prorated if the family leaves the program in advance of its next quarterly reimbursement.
+The PHA must also adopt hardship policies for families for whom receiving quarterly reimbursement would create a financial hardship.

-COC will issue all utility reimbursements monthly.
+The PHACOC -will issue all utility reimbursements monthly.

-6-IVH.B.
+6-III.B.
 FINANCIAL HARDSHIPS AFFECTING MINIMUM RENT [24 CFR 5.630]

-The financial hardship rules described below does apply because COC has established a minimum rent of \$50.
+The financial hardship rules described below do not apply in this jurisdiction because the PHA has established a minimum rent of \$0.

-If COC establishes a minimum rent greater than zero, COC must grant an exemption from the minimum rent if a family is unable to pay the minimum rent because of financial hardship.
+If the PHA establishes a minimum rent greater than zero, the PHA must grant an exemption from the minimum rent if a family is unable to pay the minimum rent because of financial hardship.

 The financial hardship exemption applies only to families required to pay the minimum rent.
 If a family's TTP is higher than the minimum rent, the family is not eligible for a hardship exemption.
-If COC determines that a hardship exists, the TTP is the highest of the remaining components of the family's calculated TTP.
+If the PHA determines that a hardship exists, the family share is the highest of the remaining components of the family's calculated TTP.